smartprocure/sails-nested-blueprint/README.md

 module.exports.find = blueprint.cachedFind
 module.exports.update = blueprint.clearCacheUpdate
 ```

+**NOTE** caching can be bypassed by returning false on an optional
+a `keygen` property passed to the options of `blueprintOptions`.
+This function receives the request object, so it can be personalized
+for anything request-related.

 ### Service
 You can also use the service directly if you need to perform a nested